M. de Bruin

-and acceptance.
-HIV-related stigma clearly permeates African and Afro-Caribbean communities in the Netherlands, and should
+- HIV-related stigma in African and Afro-Caribbean communities in the Netherlands: manifestations, consequences and coping

 - Pages (from-to)

 - Document type

 - Faculty of Social and Behavioural Sciences (FMG)

 - Amsterdam School of Communication Research (ASCoR)

 HIV-related stigma in African and Afro-Caribbean diaspora communities in the Netherlands was investigated.
 Interviews with HIV-positive and HIV-negative community members demonstrated that HIV-related stigma manifests as social distance, physical distance, words and silence.
 The psychological consequences of HIV-related stigma among those diagnosed with HIV reported were emotional pain, sadness, loneliness, anger, frustration and internalised stigma.
 The social consequences included decreased social network size, limited social support and social isolation, and resulted from not only enacted stigma but also self-imposed social withdrawal.
 Also, poor treatment adherence was a health-related consequence.
 People living with HIV employed both problem-focused and emotion-focused coping strategies to mitigate the negative consequences of stigma.
 Problem-focused coping strategies included selective disclosure, disengagement, affiliating with similar others, seeking social support and, to a lesser extent, activism.
 Emotion-focused strategies included distraction, positive reappraisal, religious coping, external attributions, disidentification and acceptance.
 HIV-related stigma clearly permeates African and Afro-Caribbean communities in the Netherlands, and should be targeted for intervention.